 As required by Section 3501 of the NDAA, this program will not fund the purchase or installation of fully automated cargo handling equipment or the installation of terminal infrastructure that is designed for fully automated cargo handling equipment, if the Secretary determines such equipment would result in a net loss of good jobs or reduction in the quality of jobs within the port or port terminal.
 In general, fully automated cargo handling systems transfer materials without the need, or a significantly reduced need, for human assistance.
 Such systems may be remotely operated or monitored, with or without the exercise of human intervention or control.
 Applicants that propose projects that include the acquisition of eligible cargo handling equipment or terminal infrastructure for cargo handling equipment must indicate in their application whether or not the equipment is fully automated (or whether the terminal infrastructure is designed for fully automated equipment).
-If fully automated equipment is proposed to be acquired or terminal infrastructure for such equipment is proposed to be created, the applicant must provide information describing the job changes that will result from the project, including supporting evidence demonstrating that the project will not directly result in a net loss of good jobs or degradation of job quality.
+If fully automated equipment is proposed to be created, the applicant must provide information describing the job changes that will result from the project, including supporting evidence demonstrating that the project will not directly result in a net loss of good jobs or degradation of job quality.